RediSearch/redisearch-getting-started/docs/004-query-data.md

 # Query Data

-The database contains few movies, and an index, it is not possible to execute some queries.
+The database contains a few movies, and an index, it is now possible to execute some queries.

 ## Queries